Timeline of What Happens When You Give Up Alcohol

 Buying medications for alcohol detox?

-If you are trying to source medication for alcohol detox, please go through the appropriate treatment channels and not buy so-called illicit medications from street dealers or the dark web.
+If you are trying to source medication for alcohol detox, please go through the appropriate treatment channels and not buy so-called illicit drugs from street dealers or the dark web.

 Medical detox for alcohol carries severe health complications if not administered correctly.
 For this reason, a medical alcohol detox should only be sought through qualified healthcare professionals, such as ourselves or your local NHS alcohol services.